Click here to read Part One.

 In the background, a few of the older kids enjoy a break from their studies.
-It’s the kind of carefree moment they rarely experienced before they were given the gift of an education.
-Leaving an all too brief childhood, their days became ones of “toil and trouble” as they worked long hours to help support their families.
+It’s the kind of carefree moment they seldom experienced before receiving the gift of an education.
+Leaving behind an all too brief childhood, their days became ones of extreme hardship as they worked long hours to help support their families.
 Fathers were, and are, rarely present.

 Without the benefit of schooling, the cycle of systemic poverty that plagues this nation would likely have been repeated within their own families.
 Their future would not have been bright.

 In the forefront of the photo, two recent arrivals, most likely brother and sister, are adjusting to their new lives.
-Their feeling of uncertainty is palpable, as they look up with wide-eyed wonder, but also with a certain soberness, at the group of volunteers from America.
+Their feeling of uncertainty is palpable, as they look up with wide-eyed wonder, but also with a certain soberness, at the group of American volunteers.
 It’s hard to take in, all this strange commotion disrupting their daily routine.

 A Woman of Substance

-I had the honor of meeting one such house matron, by the name of Sarah.
-After arranging an interview, I sat down with her for about 30 minutes, listening intently to her life story and about her hopes for the future.
+I had the honor of meeting one such house matron by the name of Sarah.
 Sarah is undeniably a beautiful woman—inside and out.
 Her pride in her appearance belies her impoverished circumstances.
 And yet she considers herself rich, and not just in the spiritual sense.

 Her life before finding this job was hard for most of us in the West to fathom.
-Wed to a Christian pastor, her husband decided early on in their marriage to return to Islam, where, according to Sarah, he could “enjoy” the benefits of a multiple marriage.
-At the time, Sarah had been diagnosed with TB.
+Wed to a Christian pastor, her husband decided early on in their marriage to return to Islam, where, according to Sarah, he could “enjoy” the benefits of polygamy.
+At the time, Sarah had been diagnosed with bone and joint tuberculosis.
 She was also six months pregnant with their child.

-Yet despite her precarious situation, she left her husband, unwilling to violate either her beliefs or her dignity.
-It was an immensely courageous step to take, considering she had no means of visible support in a country already beleagured by rampant poverty.
+Despite her precarious situation, she left her husband, unwilling to violate either her beliefs or her dignity.
+It was an immensely courageous step to take, considering she had no means of visible support in a country already beleaguered by rampant poverty.

 “You’ll Never Walk Again”

-Within a few months, Sarah was sent to Kenya to undergo a ceasaeran.
-Given that her bones had been eaten away from the TB, they had to perfrom the operation through her back.
+Within a few months, Sarah was sent to Kenya to undergo a caesarean section.
+Given that her bones had been eaten away from the TB, they had to perform the operation through her back.
 The prognosis wasn’t good.
-“You’ll never walk again” the doctors told her, relegating her to spend the rest of her life in a wheelchair.
+“You’ll never walk again” the doctors told her, relegating her to spending the rest of her life in a wheelchair.
 This wasn’t a cheesy line spoken by a TV doctor in a Lifetime TV movie.
 This was real life.

 Today, Sarah walks, bends and does everything the doctors said she’d never do.
 She attributes this to “a miracle from God.”
-Faith is everything to Sarah, and, besides her miraculous recovery, it’s also the reason she believes that she has the job of dorm matron that she has today.
+Faith is everything to Sarah, and, besides her miraculous recovery, she also believes it’s the reason that she has her job as dorm matron.

 ” I was in a bad way,” Sarah shared with me.
-“I had received one miracle, now I needed another one if I was to support my son and give him what I never had— a Christian education.
+“I had received one miracle, now I needed another one if I was to support my son and give him what I never had— an education.
 I knew it was his only hope.”

 Strictly speaking, teachers, matrons and sponsored children are not allowed to make personal requests of visiting volunteers, as these donation requests must be handled according to set procedures.
 Learning that, I handed “Sarah’s List” over to the appropriate person.
-But I certaintly didn’t fault Sarah for making that list.
+But I certainly didn’t fault Sarah for making it.
 How could I?
 To say Sarah’s “heart was in the right place” would be a gross understatement.

 We parted with Sarah’s final words to me lingering in my ears.
 “Thank you so much for having a good heart.”
 I found it hard to reply with, “You’re welcome.”
 Because really, what did I do?
 Not much, in my estimation.
-I also knew for certain that were I to make a list of my needs and wants, it would not look like hers.
-I’d also struggle to find joy in living in such meager circumstances, with no space to call my own.
-Who knows?
+I also knew for certain that were I to make a list of my own needs and wants, it would not look anything like hers.
+I’d also struggle to find joy in living in such meager circumstances, with no space hardly any space to call my own.
 Perhaps in time I’d adjust and be a better person for it.
 It’s hard to say.

 Change a Life.
 Shape a Nation.

-The only thing I do know for certain is that when and if we suddenly find ourselves being stripped of everything we’ve ever known or found comfort in—much of which are mere props on an empty stage—is when we find out who we really are.
-But I think it’s best not to wait for circumstances to expose that inner core, but rather to take the necessary steps to become the person we’d like to be now—while we still can.
+The only thing I do know for certain is that when and if we suddenly find ourselves being stripped of everything we’ve ever known or found comfort in—most of which are mere props on a stage—is when we find out who we really are.
+But I think it’s best not to wait for circumstances to expose that inner core.
+Rather, we should take the necessary steps to become the person we’d like to be now—while we still can.
 And to do all in our power to ensure that our children become the men and women God destined them to be.
 This is what will shape a nation.

-Meanwhile, I have hope for Uganda’s future—hope in knowing that brave and compassionate people like Sarah exist and that there’s a better-than-average chance that her son, Misusera, will become the kind of citizen that makes a mother—and a country—proud.
+Meanwhile, I have hope for Uganda’s future—hope in knowing that brave and compassionate people like Sarah exist.
+And hope that there’s a better-than-average chance that her son, Misusera, will become the kind of citizen that makes a mother—and a country—proud.
 Both she, and the teachers of God Cares School, who tirelessly pour their lives into shaping destinies, will make sure of that.

 Click here to read Part One.